 It’s important to remember to store the flaxseed oil back in the fridge as soon as possible after using it in the shower to keep it fresh.
 Flax oil requires refrigeration to maintain it’s beneficial properties and avoid spoiling.
 It may be better to pour the oil you intend to use into a small bowl and take it with you to the shower, rather than leaving the bottle out for long periods.

 For best results, both internally and externally, use a flaxseed oil that has been produced from fresh organic flax with cold pressing and minimal processing.
-The page on where to buy flaxseed oil online has both high quality oils and ground flaxseed meal that meet these requirements and are often on discount.
+For even more options, the page on where to buy flaxseed oil online has both high quality oils and ground flaxseed meal that meet these requirements and are often on discount.

 Liked this post?
 Subscribe to the RSS feed for more!